 Digitate found that employees with a negative onboarding experience are two times more likely to search for other opportunities soon.
 Implementing the best practices for training new employees is essential for retaining new hires in the long run.
 Glassdoor found that organizations with a robust onboarding process have been able to enhance new hire retention by 82%.

-Having a smooth onboarding process can make it all happen organically.
+Having a v can make it all happen organically.
 Here is what you need from a new employee training plan.

 Checklist for new employees

 Employees who do not feel connected to their workplace tend to switch jobs sooner.
 A study by Gallup found that 55% of millennials lack engagement with their work.

 As many as 21% of millennials admitted that they switched jobs in the last year.
 Poor employee retention can have far-reaching effects in the long run.
 For one, the lack of engagement will lead to poor performance, which can become a repetitive cycle.

 The solution lies in utilizing the onboarding period to its fullest.
 As an employer, you need to convince new employees that it will benefit them to work in your company for the long haul.

 Make a training-a-new-employee checklist so that you can have new hires commit better.